Le Pas-de-Calais Libéré – Haillicourt – Northern France

 As always, the organizers especially would like unusual and armoured vehicles.
 There is no problem with bringing armour on this trip as it is an official event.
 As long as you have suitable tracks you can run your tanks on the road at the head of the convoy on Sunday (and possibly Saturday).
 There is a problem with metal tracks and vehicles with these will probably spend most of their time on their low-loader.
 It would be marvellous if those of you with complete rigs such as Quad, Limber & 25pdr, Matador & 3.7”, tank transporter, trailer & tank, etc. could bring them.
 You will probably not have many chances to run them like this under full police escort.
 Post WW2 vehicles are not permitted on the Sunday parade but are ok to drive in the Friday and Saturday activities and convoys.
 Those with Hotchkiss jeeps need not worry – most of the French jeeps masquerading as wartime vehicles are Hotchkisses!!

-The campsite is free with a shower block available at the adjacent football club.
-The site straddles Chemnin Demartinalecange at the junction of Rue Guislain Philippe Morel.
-A militaria fair will be on the campsite.
+The campsite is free and a militaria fair will be on the site.
 Also entertainment is being organised at the campsite (a 1940’s dance as well as bar and food provisions).
 Security is also be provided.

 If you prefer not to camp then there are several hotels in the area.
 Participants are responsible for booking their own accommodation but the following links may be useful:

-As the organisers provide free camping and subsidise our ferry fares if you book on the trip you are expected to participate in the event and not use it just as a cheap ticket to France!
+As the organisers provide free camping if you book on the trip you are expected to participate in the event.
 The fantastic reception that we receive in this region of France is marvellous and the whole trip is a unique experience.